besworks/GestureController/README.md

 # GestureController

-This small library will allow you to easily add direction based touch gestures any HTML Element.
+This small library will allow you to easily add direction based touch gestures to any HTML Element.

 Multiple instances can exist on a page.